 - an overseas higher education institution and you have been doing a short-term study abroad programme in the UK; or

-- an independent school
+- an independent school with a track record of compliance; or

 If your Tier 4 sponsor does not meet one of these definitions you must return to your home country and apply for a new Tier 4 visa from there.
 If you are unsure, or if your Tier 4 visa has now expired, ask your Tier 4 sponsor for advice.